 The end of July signals the Fiesta de Nuestra Señora del Carmen, patron saint of Puerto del Carmen.
 Visitors again make the population swell as folklore performances, singing and dancing fill the night until the early hours of the morning.
 Specially decorated fishing boats setting out to sea, to pray for good catches in the coming year, signals the end of this particular fiesta.

 Where to Eat

 There are well over 100 restaurants on the Avenida de Las Playas alone, with menus to suit all tastes and budgets from fast food, through to high-class gourmet eating.
-This is one of my favorites when in Lanzarote, “Cantina Don Rafael”, the food is delicious I always go for Mexican as I like a little spice, the menu is extensive and the ambiance is somewhat special, so you won’t be disappointed.
+This is one of my favourites when in Lanzarote, “Cantina Don Rafael”, the food is delicious I always go for Mexican as I like a little spice, the menu is extensive and the ambience is somewhat special, so you won’t be disappointed.

 In Lanzarote, you can choose between, Holiday Apartments, self-catering Apartments, Hotels, and Villas.

 There are three main categories of Holiday Accommodation available in Lanzarote: